EmuDeck/emudeck.github.io/docs/community-creations/steamos/community-creations.md

 !!! note

-	 `~/.mame` is an invisible folder by default.
+	 `~/.mame` is an hidden folder by default.
 In Dolphin (file manager), click the `☰` (hamburger menu) in the top right, click view hidden files to see these folders.

 ***